IT-Labs/CaerusAssessments/README.md

 ## Reviewers and audits

-Code for the Caerus Assessment has been reviewed by:
+Code for the Caerus Assessment has been reviewed by:BlockEra LLC June 2018.
-TBD

 A bug bounty for the Caerus Assessment will started on [pending date].
 [More details](https://www.caerusconnections.io/).